 While you can now find the best place to buy gold bars when you want to invest in them, that wasn't always the case.
 It wasn't until the mid-1970s, when an executive order and an act of Congress repealed an earlier law that prohibited them from trading in gold, that people were able to start buying gold again.
 Since then, the United States government has not regulated the buying and selling of metal.
 However, federal law does have an occasional interest in selling gold, such as when large amounts of cash change hands as a result of the sale of gold.

+This is especially true when it comes to investing in an American Gold IRA, which is a retirement account that allows individuals to invest in gold and other precious metals.
 The sale may be legitimate, but that amount of money is also a warning sign for illegal activities.
 The U.S. Presidency Project of the University of California, Santa Barbara states that Executive Order 6102 prohibits “the hoarding of gold coins, gold ingots and gold certificates.”.
 And both individuals and organizations were legally required to send their gold and bullion coins and certify them to the nearest Bank or Federal Reserve agency.

 .
 Owning gold is now very popular among Americans, so it would be a very difficult political task for Congress to once again ban the possession of gold.
 How much gold can a person buy and keep in the U.S.?.
 IN THE U.S.?
 Well, under current laws, Americans are free to buy and keep all the gold they want in any form, including ingots, bullion coins, collectible coins, and jewelry.